 Learning Objectives:

-As a chief resident, you are stepping into a leadership position - in this role, you will need to manage up and across.
-This starts with understanding who those key people are, anticipating when and what conflicts might arise, and offering solutions to the people you lead with.
-We will review a handful of real cases to practice in your leadership roles.
+As a chief resident, you will need to manage up and across.
+This includes identifying and engaging key stakeholders, triaging concerns, anticipating potential conflict, delegating, implementing solutions, and giving feedback to the people you lead with.
+During this session, we will review a handful of real cases to practice management techniques.

 Learning Objectives:

-Learn the Simpli5, a powerful tool that helps leaders navigate complex team dynamics, improve communication, and achieve mutual goals.
-Understand your own professional behavioral tendencies and practice applying the model to understand the preferred working style of your teammates and audience within your sphere of influence.
+Learn the Four Tendencies, a powerful tool that helps leaders navigate conflict, improve communication, and achieve shared goals.
+Understand your own professional behavioral tendencies and practice applying the model to motivate/understand stakeholders’ priorities within your sphere of influence.

 Learning Objectives: